Unlock the secrets of your code with our AI-powered Code Explainer. Take a look!

 Once you run it, you'll get something like this:

 Awesome!
-As you can see, out of 30 images, 25 was correctly predicted, that's a good result though, as some flower images are a little ambiguous.
+As you can see, out of 30 images, 25 were correctly predicted.
+That's a good result, though, as some flower images are slightly ambiguous.

 Alright, that's it.
-In this tutorial, you discovered how you can use transfer learning to quickly develop and use state-of-the-art models using Tensorflow and Keras in Python.
+In this tutorial, you discovered how to use transfer learning to quickly develop and use state-of-the-art models using Tensorflow and Keras in Python.

 I highly encourage you to use other models that were mentioned above, try to fine-tune them as well, good luck!